European Commission proposes directive on adequate minimum wages across the EU

 In-work poverty

-According to figures presented by the Commission, there are huge differences by country.
+According to figures presented by the Commission in the impact assessment, there are huge differences by country.
 Current levels of net minimum wages are not adequate and below or around 50 % of average wages or 60 % of median wages in most countries.
 Without specifying the desirable level, a senior Commission official said that an extra effort is required by those countries where the minimum wage is below 50 % of the average.

 At a workshop in February, Nicolas Schmit, Commissioner for Jobs and Social Rights, said “There should be a legal guarantee that the minimum wage should be at least 70 – 80 % of the median wage (the poverty threshold).”
 No such guarantees are given in the Commission proposal.